Skip to main content

 Due to its lower material cost compared to polyjacking, stone slurry grout leveling is a good choice for larger-scale projects or when large voids need to be filled under the settled slabs.

-If strength is a priority, such as in weight-bearing areas, stone slurry grout leveling is the better alternative to polyjacking.
 Also, in situations where control and precision are important, like around pools or A/C unit pads, it’s better to go with stone slurry grout leveling.

 Which Repair Method Is Right for You?

-Both polyjacking and stone slurry grout concrete leveling offer a convenient and cost-effective solution when compared to full concrete replacement, but it’s important to weigh the pros and cons of each option to figure out which method will be best for your specific project requirements.
+Still, it’s important to weigh the strengths and weaknesses of each option to figure out which method will be best for your specific project requirements.

 Sarah Etler